by Jeff Blakley

 The district covered about 3,000 acres and was on both sides of what is now S.W.
 248th St. from about S.W.
 119th Avenue to the Bay.
 The Model Land Co. owned the majority of the land in the proposed district and hired their good friend, former Gov. William S. Jennings, to lobby against its creation because they would have had to pay additional taxes on their holdings.
 The County Commission, led by John C. Baile, who was also a Commissioner, prevailed and the District was established.
 Baile had a friend in Preston H. Lee, who was also the County Commissioner from Goulds and an early homesteader in the area, having filed his homestead claim in October of 1904.

 The County Commission appointed a committee of three men “to secure an accurate survey of the proposed ditch, drain or canal and establish the point of beginning, route and terminus … [obtain] specifications and profiles for such construction [and estimate] the approximate cost of such improvement and the annual cost of its maintenance” according to an article in The Miami Metropolis on July 11, 1919.
-Those men were Curtis E. Lee, a brother of Commissioner Preston H. Lee, Charles H. Miller, a farmer in Black Point and Harley R. Core, a Congregationalist minister who had come to this area in 1911 from Iowa and taken up farming.
+Those men were Curtis E. Lee, a brother of Commissioner Preston H. Lee, Charles H. Miller, a homesteader whose land was east of Princeton on Coconut Palm Drive1 and Harley R. Core, a Congregationalist minister who had come to this area in 1911 from Iowa and taken up farming.
 They hired Biscayne Engineering and one of its employees, Reuben J. Eby, completed the survey.

 The Goulds Special Drainage District No. 1 sold $52,000 of bonds to the Bank of Biscayne in Miami in late November of 1919 and the contract to dig the canal was formally awarded to the firm of Collins & Holloway on December 17, 1919.
 Work was started very shortly thereafter and the canal was finished by late August of 1920.
 It was initially 24′ wide, 7′ deep and 3.5 miles long.
 Emmett E. Collins was a dredging contractor, as was Wade H. Holloway.
 They formed a partnership to bid on the contract but had a falling out shortly after the Goulds Canal was completed.
 Holloway filed a restraining order against Collins to prevent him from disposing of the firm’s assets.
 Collins was the contractor who worked on the Detroit Canal (now known as the Florida City Canal) for the Miami Land & Development Co. and Holloway was based in Fort Lauderdale.
 Holloway went on to do a lot of road and canal work in Canal Point, on Lake Okeechobee.